 - Defensive Driving (if eligible)

 Payments by Telephone

 Payments by Mail

-If you wish to pay by mail, send the correct amount for each violation as listed in the Citation and Warrant Search Schedule of Fines.
+If you wish to pay by mail, send the correct amount for each violation (use the Citation and Warrant Search to view schedule of fines).

 You do NOT have to appear UNLESS you are a:

 - juvenile - age 16 or younger